-This procedure should be done only by qualified technical personnel.
+Only qualified technical personnel should do this procedure.
 Disconnect the computer from its power source before performing the procedures described here.
 Failure to disconnect the power before you open the computer can result in personal injury or equipment damage.

 ■ NOTES